arobson/consequent/README.md

 > Note: the actor property will be a clone of the latest snapshot without the events applied.

 ## Actor
-Consequent will load actor modules from an `./actors` path.
+Consequent will load actor modules ending with `_actor.js` from an `./actors` path .
 This location can be changed during initialization.
-The actor module should return a hash with the expected structure which includes the following properties:
+The actor module's function should return a hash with the expected structure which includes the following properties:

  * `actor` - metadata and configuration properties
  * `state` - default state hash or a factory to initialize the actor instance
  * `commands` - command processors
  * `events` - event processors

+Any arguments listed in the actor module's exported function will be supplied via `fount`.

 ### Actor fields